airbytehq/airbyte/docs/connector-development/tutorials/building-a-python-source.md

 )
 ```

-**TDD using standard tests**
+**TDD using acceptance tests & integration tests**

-Airbyte provides a standard test suite that is run against every source.
+Airbyte provides an acceptance test suite that is run against every source.
 The objective of these tests is to provide some "free" tests that can sanity check that the basic functionality of the source works.
 One approach to developing your connector is to simply run the tests between each change and use the feedback from them to guide your development.

 If you want to try out this approach, check out Step 8 which describes what you need to do to set up the standard tests for your source.